pwnzersaurus/sense/README.md

 # Continue with model evolution or training

----

-Contributing to SENSE
+## Contributing to SENSE

 Contributions are welcomed!
 Please refer to our Contribution Guidelines for how to get involved.

----

-License
+## License

 SENSE is released under the MIT License.
 For more details, see the License file.

----

-Detailed Documentation
+## Detailed Documentation

 COMING SOON

----

-Note:
+## NOTE:

-Ensure your data source file or URL is accessible and contains the correct format (CSV with headers).
+- Ensure your data source file or URL is accessible and contains the correct format (CSV with headers).

-Adjust parameters like state_size, action_size, etc., based on your specific problem domain.
+- Adjust parameters like state_size, action_size, etc., based on your specific problem domain.

-The system is designed to run autonomously but can be further customized for specific use cases through the command-line arguments or programmatically.
+- The system is designed to run autonomously but can be further customized for specific use cases through the command-line arguments or programmatically.